-OBJECTIVE POLICY Preserve and enhance major open spaces (malls, courtyards, streetscapes, quads, and pedestrian corridors) which contribute to the unique character and beauty of UC Riverside.
+OBJECTIVE POLICY 1.
+Preserve and enhance major open spaces (malls, courtyards, streetscapes, quads, and pedestrian corridors) which contribute to the unique character and beauty of UC Riverside.
 Policy: Limit future campus development from intruding into major open spaces as defined by the Open Space Framework Diagram, while allowing for supporting elements like individual project site design, landscaping, signage, etc., but ensuring those are sensitively integrated.
-Balance open spaces with the built environment throughout all areas of campus and provide opportunities for indoor-outdoor relationships between campus facilities and the landscape.
+2. Balance open spaces with the built environment throughout all areas of campus and provide opportunities for indoor-outdoor relationships between campus facilities and the landscape.
 Policy: Encourage new facility construction and renovations to activate first floors to allow for increased access and integration with the natural campus environment.
 3. Provide opportunities to engage with informal, naturalized landscapes with a special focus on internal campus Open Space Reserve areas and the UCR Botanic Gardens.
 Policy: Ensure safe, accessible entry points to informal landscape areas for passive recreational opportunities to benefit the entire campus population.
 4. Consider views to Box Springs Mountains and the San Gabriel Mountains at the terminus of view corridors and from primary campus open spaces to the extent feasible.
-Policy: Consider the preservation of terminal views from locations accessible to the general public along public corridors and panoramic views from primary open spaces in the location and configuration of new facilities or the introduction of new landscape features Demonstrate an increased commitment to preservation and enhancement of the natural environment through the design and placement of future campus landscapes.
+Policy: Consider the preservation of terminal views from locations accessible to the general public along public corridors and panoramic views from primary open spaces in the location and configuration of new facilities or the introduction of new landscape features.
+5. Demonstrate an increased commitment to preservation and enhancement of the natural environment through the design and placement of future campus landscapes.
 Policy: Consider the ecological and potential stormwater management functions of proposed landscapes.
-Utilize climate-appropriate, native/ drought-tolerant, and/or low maintenance landscape materials outside of signature campus open spaces.
+Utilize climate-appropriate, native/drought-tolerant, and/or low maintenance landscape materials outside of signature campus open spaces.
 Policy: Protect the steep and natural hillsides on the southeast campus designated as an Open Space Reserve, to protect cultural resources, wildlife habitat, and provide a visual backdrop to the campus, and protect against erosion.
-Policy: In Open Space Reserve areas where arroyos and other natural features exist, preserve wherever feasible existing landforms, native plant materials, and trees.
-Where appropriate, restore habitat values.
+Policy: In Open Space Reserve areas where arroyos and other natural features exist, preserve wherever feasible existing landforms, native plant materials, and protect against erosion.
+Policy: In Open Space Reserve areas where arroand other natural features exist, preserve where